 Both Hopkirk and Palmer draw heavily on Ferdinand Ossendowski's 1922 memoir Beast, Men and Gods

 .
-Ossendowski was a White Russian émigré who served for a time as Ungern's political advisor.
+Ossendowski was a Polish scientist and engineer who served for a time as Ungern's political advisor after fleeing from the revolutionary terror.
 It can be read online here

 Tropes about Ungern-Sternberg

 - Badass Boast: When asked by the Bolshevik judges what he and his family did for Russia, he blurted out: "Seventy-two of us killed in multiple wars!"